Semi-implicit Integration and Data-Driven Model Order Reduction in Structural Dynamics with Hysteresis: Introduction

 We consider ODE systems written in first order form, $\dot \by = \bsy{f}(\by,t)$, where $\by$ is a state vector and $t$ is time.
 In single-step methods, which we consider in this paper, we march forward in time using some algorithm equivalent to

 The specific form of $\bsy{H}$ above is derived from the form of $\bsy{f}(\by,t)$ and depends on the integration algorithm.
-The actual evaluation of $\bsy{H}$ may involve one or multiple steps, but that is irrelevant: the method is single-step in time.
+The actual evaluation of $\bsy{H}$ may involve one or multiple {stages}, but that is irrelevant: the method is single-step in time.
 For smooth systems, $\bsy{H}$ is guided by the first few terms in Taylor expansions of various quantities about points of interest in the current time step.
 In such cases, as $h \rightarrow 0$, the error in the computed solution goes to zero like $h^m$ for some $m>0$.
 If $m>1$, the convergence is called superlinear.
 If $m=2$, the convergence is called quadratic.
 Values of $m>2$ are easily possible for smooth systems with moderate numbers of variables: see, e.g., the well known Runge-Kutta methods \cite{chapra2011}.
-For large structural systems, the difficulty is that for the $h^m$ scaling to hold, the time step $h$ may need to be impractically small.
+Unfortunately, for large structural systems, for the asymptotic $h^m$ rate to hold, $h$ may need to be impractically small.
 For example, the highest natural frequency of a refined finite element (FE) model for a structure may be, say, $10^6$ Hz.
 This structure may be forced at, say, 10 Hz.
-If a numerical integration algorithm requires time steps that resolve the highest frequency in the structure, i.e., time steps much smaller than $10^{-6}$ seconds in this example, then that algorithm is impractical for the problem at hand.
-A high order of convergence that only holds for time steps that are smaller than $10^{-6}$ is of little use.
-We wish to obtain accurate results with time steps much smaller than the forcing period, e.g., $10^{-2}$ or $10^{-3}$ seconds.
+A numerical integration algorithm that requires time steps that resolve the highest frequency in the structure, i.e., time steps much smaller than $10^{-6}$ seconds in this example, is impractical.
+A high order of convergence that requires time steps smaller than $10^{-6}$ is of little use.
+We seek accurate results with time steps much smaller than the forcing period, {but much larger than the time period of the highest natural frequency of the structure}, e.g., $10^{-2}$ or $10^{-3}$ seconds.
 To develop such practically useful algorithms, we must consider the stability of the numerical solution for larger values of $h$, i.e., $10^{-6} < h < 10^{-2}$, say.